 See for yourself – use our SEER Energy Savings Calculator to learn how much you can save by upgrading to a more efficient air conditioner.

 And remember, saving energy is not only beneficial to your wallet, but to the environment as well.

 5. Is Your Air Conditioner Still Running on Freon?

-Speaking of the environment, as of January 1, 2020, the refrigerant known as R22, HCFC-22 or Freon will be officially phased out.
-This means that production and import to the US will be prohibited.
+Speaking of the environment, on January 1, 2020, the refrigerant known as R22, HCFC-22 or Freon was officially phased out.
+This means that both production and import of R-22 is prohibited in the US, making R22 increasingly rarer and more expensive to obtain.
 The problem is, many old air conditioners still use this obsolete refrigerant.
-In 2020, should your old R22 system develop a refrigerant leak, the only way to recharge it will be with recycled R22.
-This means that R22, which is already a rare commodity due to current restrictions, will become increasingly rarer and more expensive to obtain.
+Should your old R22 system develop a refrigerant leak, the only way to recharge it is with recycled R22.

 6. Is Your Current System Matched?